HL7/US-Core/input/pagecontent/general-guidance.md

     -  For *patient facing* applications, A FHIR Server **SHOULD** remove the resource's contents, leaving only an id and status.
 Note that this typically will not conform to the US Core or FHIR StructureDefinitions.
     - For *provider-facing* applications,  the content may be supplied with content and additional detail (such as the reason for the status change) that the patient viewing system would typically not have access to.

-</div><!-- new-content -->

 ### Narrative

 The [US Core CarePlan Profile] requires a narrative summary of the patient assessment and plan of treatment.
-However, *any* US Core Profile <span class="bg-success" markdown="1">can</span><!-- new-content --> include a human-readable narrative containing a summary of the resource and may be used to represent the resource's content to a human.
+However, *any* US Core Profile can include a human-readable narrative containing a summary of the resource and may be used to represent the resource's content to a human.
 For further guidance, refer to the [Narrative documentation] in the FHIR Specification.

 ### Language Support